blazQ/mpi-word-count/README.md

     char word[WORD_MAX];
 } histogram_element;
 ```
+Where WORD_MAX is 256, assuming no english word is longer than this.

 histogram.h also contains the function that actually creates the histogram_element_dt MPI datatype, which is done by simply analyzing the structure and calling the appropriate MPI functions.